uqqu/Cadans/README.md

 Basic navigation is also available using physical keyboard taps/holds.

 For modifiers, which do not have their own transition by design, `RMB`/hold toggles the modifier state itself, immediately affecting other assignments.

-Due to system limitations, keys without hold events cannot be navigated via hold; and system modifiers do not have a press transition – their modifier assignment form opens immediately instead.
+Events that do not have own hold behavior, such as `part of chord` and mouse scroll, cannot be navigated via hold.

 The special `Mod` key acts as an indicator of the current active modifier set, based on the internal representation `sum(modifier_value²)`.
 Pressing it resets all active modifiers.
 Active modifier values are shown individually in the top path bar and are also indicated by distinct outline colors on the corresponding modifier keys.

 Additional key rows (F13-24 keys and multimedia/office keys) can be enabled in the settings.
+Numpad key state separation can also be enabled there.
+Without separation, assignments follow the physical key; with it, they depend on the current NumLock state.

 ##